Privacy Notice of Arthrex, Inc.

 ARTHREX complies with the Privacy Shield Principles for onward transfers of personal data from the EU and Switzerland, including onward transfer liability provisions, relating to transfers of data to a third party acting as an agent on its behalf.

-This EU-U.S. and Swiss-U.S. Data Transfer Commitment covers both “Personal information” which means any information from which an individual can be directly or indirectly identified, as well as “Sensitive Personal Information” which means Personal Information revealing an individual’s racial or ethnic origin, political opinions or membership of political parties or similar movements, religious or philosophical beliefs, membership of a professional or trade organization or union, physical or mental health including any opinion thereof, sex life, and, where permitted by applicable law, criminal offences and alleged offences, criminal records or proceedings with regard to criminal or unlawful behavior.
+This EU-U.S. and Swiss-U.S. Data Transfer Commitment covers both “Personal Data” which means any information from which an individual can be directly or indirectly identified, as well as “Sensitive Personal Data” which means personal information revealing an individual’s racial or ethnic origin, political opinions or membership of political parties or similar movements, religious or philosophical beliefs, membership of a professional or trade organization or union, physical or mental health including any opinion thereof, sex life, and, where permitted by applicable law, criminal offences and alleged offences, criminal records or proceedings with regard to criminal or unlawful behavior.
 In addition for Switzerland, the definition of sensitive data includes ideological views or activities, information on social security measures or administrative or criminal proceedings and sanctions, which are treated outside pending proceedings.

-With respect to personally-identifiable information received or transferred following the Privacy Shield Framework, ARTHREX in subject to the investigatory regulatory enforcement powers of the Federal Trade Commission (FTC).
-In certain situations, ARTHREX may be required to disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.
+With respect to Personal Data received or transferred following the Privacy Shield Framework, ARTHREX is subject to the investigatory regulatory enforcement powers of the Federal Trade Commission (FTC).
+In certain situations, ARTHREX may be required to disclose Personal Data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.

 Under certain conditions as described on the Privacy Shield website https://www.privacyshield.gov/article?id=How-to-Submit-a-Complaint, individuals may invoke binding arbitration when other dispute resolution measures have been exhausted.